-The Buy West Eat Best program is a voluntary labelling and marketing initiative developed by the Western Australian Government to assist local food producers to promote their products to Western Australian consumers.
+The Buy West Eat Best program is a voluntary food and beverage labelling and marketing initiative developed by the Western Australian Government to assist local food producers to promote their products to Western Australian consumers.

 The Department of Primary Industries and Regional Development, Western Australia is responsible for administering Buy West Eat Best.

-Businesses that are able to meet the obligations in the guidelines are encouraged to register for the program, to use the logo and take advantage of the marketing campaign to promote their products.
+Businesses that are able to meet the obligations in the guidelines are encouraged to register for the program, to use the logo and take advantage of the marketing activities & campaigns delivered by the program to promote their products.